hapax/hapax.github.io/assets/alien-maths.md

 #### Cognitive relativism and chauvinism

-Cognitive universalism within the species seems plausible.
+Cognitive universalism *within* the species seems plausible.
-But when it comes to other species, some form of interspecific *cognitive relativism* seems uncontroversially true.
+But *between* species we would expect some form of cognitive relativism.
-A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way, since they "see" things we don't.
+A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way; they "see" things we don't.
 As with linguistic relativism, we can distinguish two forms of cognitive relativism.